The Best Dalstrong Knife Review: Crazy Good Value or Cheap Crap?

 Similar to the Gladiator Series, the knives in the Shadow Black Series are made of high-carbon German steel and have a full tang.
 It’s only fitting since the design was said to be inspired by the F-117 Nighthawk Stealth Fighter jet that this series uses military-grade G10 fiber-resin handles.
 Believe it or not based on the looks, these handles are actually pretty comfortable in your girp.

 There’s not much else to say.
-Most chefs either think these knives are really dope or really silly looking.
+Most chefs either think these knives are really stylish or really bizarre looking.
 If you like them, we recommend clicking the link below to see the entire lineup of Dalstrong’s Shadow Black knives at Amazon.

 Blade Material